 - Parenting and family-oriented counseling should play a role in the treatment

 Addiction recovery is a highly personal experience, and the strategies that work for each individual will vary.
 There are many ways to find effective drug treatment.
-The Recovery Village Palm Beach can provide many resources to help you explore the right treatment for you or someone you love.
+The Recovery Village Palm Beach at Baptist Health can provide many resources to help you explore the right treatment for you or someone you love.
 Reach out to a representative today for more information.

 Centers for Disease Control and Prevention.
 “Provisional Drug Overdose Death Counts.”
 Reviewed August 14, 2019.
 Accessed August 23, 2019.